 Most serious tourists wore long pants and long-sleeve shirts.
 If this is how you want to do it, make sure that they are incredibly lightweight as well as light in color.

 While the humidity is bad, the real problem that you’ll need to address when arriving at the Calakmul Biosphere Reserve is the mosquitos.
 The mosquitos are truly horrific.

 I actually wore shorts and a t-shirt because I’m a terrible traveler and I hate zip-off cargo pants.
-I then liberally doused myself in natural bug spray (which I bought at the Chedraui Supermarket, but similar here).
+I then liberally doused myself in natural bug spray (which I bought at the Chedraui Supermarket in Chetumal, but similar here).
 I covered every part of my exposed skin and I sprayed my clothes.

 I got back to my hotel that night with only one bug bite.

 If you plan to spend the night in Xpujil before a trip into Calakmul Biosphere Reserve, there are tons to choose from.

 I stayed at Hotel Xpujil.
 It was very affordable, has an outdoor pool, and the rooms were very clean.

 Their budget double room is only $30 a night and their family room which sleeps four is only $38 a night.
 Book a stay at Hotel Xpujil here.